raspberrypilearning/rpi-sensehat-pitch-roll-yaw/en/step_1.md

+The Sense HAT has orientation sensors which detect pitch, roll, and yaw.
+Do the following to access these data.

-- In a Python file, enter the following code:
+- In a Python file, enter this code:

     ```python
     from sense_hat import SenseHat